Sevinj-joy/Matplotlib_examples/README.md

-# Data Science and Machine Learning Examples by Sevinj
+# Data Science and Machine Learning Examples

 Welcome to my collection of hands-on data science, machine learning, and visualization projects!
 This repository contains a variety of projects and datasets that I've worked on to improve my skills and showcase my work in different areas of data analysis and model building.